SymfonyCasts/netgen-layouts/sfcasts/contentful.md

 # Contentful: Loading Data from an External CMS

-If we added five more entities and we wanted to be able to select those as items in the layouts admin, we could add five more value types, query types, and item views.
+If we added five more entities and we wanted to be able to select those as items in the Layouts admin, we could add five more value types, query types, and item views.
 Now that we know what we're doing, it's a pretty quick process and would give us a *lot* of power on our site.